gecko0307/bindbc-wgpu/README.md

 }
 ```

-Since 0.8.0, major and minor version numbers of the bindbc-wgpu package is in sync with wgpu-native versioning.
+Since 0.8.0, major and minor version numbers of the bindbc-wgpu package are in sync with wgpu-native versioning.
 Patch number can be different.

 This repository also includes a simple triangle demo that can be compiled by running